 mysite/settings.py.
 It’s a normal Python module with

 By default, the configuration uses SQLite.
 If you’re new to databases, or you’re just interested in trying Django, this is the easiest choice.
 SQLite is included in Python, so you won’t need to install anything else to support your database.
 When starting your first real project, however, you may want to use a more robust database like PostgreSQL, to avoid database-switching headaches down the road.

 'django.db.backends.oracle'.
 Other backends are also available.

 NAME– The name of your database.
 If you’re using SQLite, the database will be a file on your computer; in that case,

-If you’re using PostgreSQL or MySQL, make sure you’ve created a database by
+If you’re using a database besides SQLite, make sure you’ve created a